\"Writing.Com

 Ask & Answer

-I got the following comments for my last Mystery Newsletter "Leave Enough Clues:
+I got the following comments for my last Mystery Newsletter "Leave Enough CluesOpen in new Window.:

 You're very welcome. *Smile*

-Quick-Quill wrote: In my favorite Mystery/horror movie "Devil" by M. Knight Shayamlan, clues to the characters are given throughout the movie.
+Quick-Quill Author Icon wrote: In my favorite Mystery/horror movie "Devil" by M. Knight Shayamlan, clues to the characters are given throughout the movie.
 At the very begininng, the clue to the end is thrown out to the audience and at the end it's tied up in a neat or not so neat package.
 I sat back at the end going WOW, WOW, WOW!
 Its why I continually go back to the story.
 Its crafting is amazing.

 M. Knight Shayamlan is a film maker whose works I have to see in a certain mood, but I agree that they are each unique and amazing in the way he presents them.